South Holland, Illinois: Education

 Thornton Township High School District 205 serves all of South Holland.

 Thornwood High School is located in South Holland.
 Thornridge High School and Thornton Township High School are also within District 205.

 Two private K-8 schools, Calvin Christian School and Calvary Academy, are located in South Holland, as well as a private high school, Unity Christian Academy.
 Seton Academy was a Catholic co-educational high school located in the village that closed on June 30, 2016.
 It was formerly an all-girls school until 2003 when boys were admitted.
 Christ our Savior School and Holy Ghost School were once in South Holland, but both have been closed by the Chicago Archdiocese.
 Apostolic Kingdom Christian Academy has also been closed.

 South Holland is home to the main campus of South Suburban College.

 Transportation

 Pace provides bus service on multiple routes connecting South Holland to destinations across the Southland.

-Metra is planning to serve South Holland as a stop on the SouthEast Service, a Line which has not seen commuter service since 1935.